smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 * Multiple members of a structure MUST NOT case-sensitively target the same query string parameter.
 * boolean values are serialized as ``true`` or ``false``.
-* blob values are base64 encoded when serialized in the query string.
 * timestamp values are serialized as an :rfc:`3339` ``date-time`` string (e.g., ``1985-04-12T23:20:50.52Z``).
 The
   :ref:`timestampFormat-trait` MAY be used to use a custom serialization